Last Updated on December 20, 2022

 The first step in keeping on top of expiry and/or inactivity dates is to track your loyalty programs.
 We here at Rewards Canada like to use a site called Award Wallet.
 Not only does it let you track the balances of most of your reward programs they will tell when those points or miles are set to expire (and send you reminders!).
 Of course you can just set up your own spreadsheet at home to keep track of your programs as well.
 If you don't use Award Wallet you can sign up here

 Be aware of the rules of the programs you use and make sure you have at least one qualifying activity in the set time period as outlined in the chart above.
 If you haven't earned points or miles and stand to lose some in a program look for a very low redemption option like donating points to a charity.
 For most programs that will count as an activity.
-For others it can be as simple as buying a couple of chocolate bars (ie Spend $3 at Esso to earn 1 Aeroplan Mile)
+For others it can be as simple as buying a chocolate bar at a gas station convenience store.

 When a loyalty program has a co-brand credit card attached to it you can almost guarantee that you won't be subject to the inactivity rule, if you use the credit card that is!
-So long as you utilize your co-branded credit with programs then you have no worries at all unless that program is AIR MILES, myHusky Rewards or WestJet Rewards since they have actual expiry rules.
-You really shouldn't let WestJet Rewards dollars expire since they can be used just like cash and you don't have to wait until lots of dollars to redeem.
+So long as you utilize your co-branded credit with programs then you have no worries at all unless that program has no rules in place at all for expiry or inactivity.
+Check out all the latest credit card offers here.